bufferapp/android-guidelines/project_style_guidelines.md

     public void anotherMethod() { }

-This makes sectioned methods easier to located in a class.
+This makes sectioned methods easier to be located in a class.

 #### 2.2.24.2 Strings file